Shop Easter Baskets for Kids That Last Beyond the Holiday

 Easter Basket Filler Ideas

 You can go all out with biodegradable Easter grass or skip the filler altogether.
 A small blanket or socks can serve as a practical, eco-friendly alternative while adding a nice base to the basket.
+Here are four great Easter basket fillers if you want to add a little extra fluff.

 Shop Easter basket fillers here: